 Help desk acts as a point of contact between a customer and a company.
 A help desk commonly utilizes software like issue tracking systems and employ bug trackers for classifying customer problems into different brackets.
 The tracking system used by help desks ensure that end-user problems are categorized in a way that it becomes easier to respond to issues.

 A help desk system utilizes a ticketing system.
 This system allows for the creation of tickets by customers, which are later addressed by the help desk team.
 Depending on the severity of the issues (tickets), they are escalated to the appropriate department for correct and timely resolution.
 The help desk system is essential for automating issue resolution process.
 It also helps in centralizing the information, which can be easily accessed by the help desk team at any time.
-Generally, the queries in a help desk system are sent by e-mails; however, sometime certain web-based platforms are also utilized by companies.
+Generally, the queries in a help desk support services are sent by e-mails; however, some time certain web-based platforms are also utilized by companies.

 Why Help Desk is Important?

 There are many advantages of help desk, which make it an automatic choice for a number of companies.
 Below are some of its benefits: